-The breaking of Lorentz and CPT symmetries implies that particles and their respective antiparticles may not have uniquely defined characteristics; consequently, they might exhibit preferred directions in spacetime and may not possess the same charge; see Ref. \cite{Coste,Kos,Nature,Review,Petrov} and references therein for more on the subject.
+Due to the simplicity and importance of kinks in high energy physics and in applications in other areas of nonlinear science, in this work we will be concerned with the presence of analytical kink-like configurations in models described by two real scalar fields.
+Although the subject has started long ago, we will bring novelty with the addition of Lorentz symmetry breaking and the presence of geometric constraints.
+As one knows, the breaking of Lorentz and CPT symmetries implies that particles and their respective antiparticles may not have uniquely defined characteristics; consequently, they might exhibit preferred directions in spacetime and may not possess the same charge; see Ref. \cite{Coste,Kos,Nature,Review,Petrov} and references therein for more on the subject.
 On the other hand, violation of relativistic invariance may lead to enhanced group of conformal symmetry \cite{Hagen:1972pd,Galushkina:2025hkw}.
 Lorentz violation is also present in Hořava-Lifshitz type theories; this appeared before in \cite{HL} and is of current interest in quantum gravity which was recently reviewed in \cite{QG}.
 In the case of real scalar fields, different models can be found, including the possibility to induce Lorentz symmetry breaking, as investigated, for instance, in Refs. \cite{lubo,barreto,baz01}.
 In \cite{lubo} the author considered a model that is generalized to include higher-order derivatives of the scalar fields, and in \cite{barreto} the Lorentz symmetry is broken via the presence of a constant vector, which is used to couple one scalar field to the derivative of the other.
 Moreover, in \cite{baz01} the Lorentz breaking is controlled by the presence of a second-order constant tensor, which mediates the coupling between the derivatives of the two scalar fields.
 In this work, we shall follow \cite{barreto}, so we further consider the Lorentz-breaking term with a constant vector in the next section.